-Self-Care Skills for Blind Children
+Self-Care Skills for Blind or Low Vision Children

 - Personal hygiene: bathing, combing hair, dressing, shaving, applying makeup, feminine care